ekydiza/MikrotikDev/README.md

 <p></p>

 <h2 id="about">🌠 About</h2>
-MikrotikDev merupakan repository berisikan kumpulan script-script Mikrotik RouterOS yang berguna untuk membantu produktivitas kamu sebagai Network Engineer.
-Kamu dapat menemukan script yang kamu butuhkan dengan cepat dan mudah.
+MikrotikDev is a repository of Mikrotik RouterOS scripts designed to help boost your productivity as a Network Engineer.
+You can find the scripts you need quickly and easily.
 <p></p>
 🧑🏻‍💻 Tech stack:
-MikrotikDev dibangun menggunakan

-> **Hugo, Bootstrap 5, JS, Netlify, [Lotus Docs](https://github.com/colinwilson/lotusdocs)**
+MikrotikDev is built using:

+- Hugo
+- Bootstrap 5
+- JavaScript
+- Netlify
+- Lotus Docs

 <p></p>

 <h2 id="contribution">🎨 Contribution</h2>
-Contributions script mikrotik lainnya sangat saya apresiasi karena aplikasi ini jauh dari kata sempurna.
-Jangan ragu untuk pull request dan membuat perubahan pada project ini.
+Contributions of additional Mikrotik scripts are greatly appreciated as this application is far from perfect.
+Feel free to submit a pull request and make changes to this project.

 ### 🎇 Thanks to:
 [BuananetPbun](https://github.com/buananetpbun)<p></p>